Your info, payment and privacy all in one place.

 You can do this if:

-To exercise your right to object:
+To exercise your right to object, you can:

 Request a copy of your personal data in electronic format and the right to transmit that personal data for use in another party’s service.

-You can request us to transmit your data when we are processing your personal data on the legal basis of consent or performance of contract.
+You can request us to transmit your data when we are processing your personal data on the legal base of consent or performance of contract.
 However Spotify will try to honour any request to the extent possible.

 Not be subject to automated decision making